Action of 31 May 1762: Action

-On 15 May 1762 Captain Herbert Sawyer's frigate, the 28-gun HMS Active, was sailing in company with the 18-gun sloop Favourite, Captain Philemon Pownoll, off the coast of Spain near the port of Cadiz.
+On 15 May 1762 Captain Herbert Sawyer's frigate, the 28-gun HMS Active, was sailing in company with the 18-gun sloop Favourite, Captain Philemon Pownoll, off the coast of Spain near the port of Cádiz.
 There they sighted the 26-gun Spanish frigate Hermione.

-The Hermione, under Lieutenant Juan de Zabaleta, had sailed from Callao, west of Lima on 6 January 1762, prior to, and probably ignorant of, the declaration of the Anglo-Spanish War.
+The Hermione, under Lieutenant Juan de Zabaleta, had sailed from Callao, west of Lima on 6 January 1762, before, and probably ignorant of, the declaration of the Anglo-Spanish War.
 On sighting the Active and Favourite in the morning, the officers were slow to prepare for battle, only relocating officers and passengers to make way for the gunners by ten o'clock.
-The guns were not prepared and the path to the powder magazine was cluttered.
-At one in the afternoon the British ships tacked and started to head toward the Hermione.
-At three o'clock lieutenant Francisco Javier Morales de los Rios, in charge of artillery, warned Zableta to call battle stations who inexplicably responded by refusing to do so until after dinner at five o'clock.
+The guns were not prepared, and the path to the powder magazine was cluttered.
+At one in the afternoon, the British ships tacked and started to head toward the Hermione.
+At three o'clock Lieutenant Francisco Javier Morales de los Rios, in charge of the ship's guns, warned Zabaleta to call battle stations who inexplicably responded by refusing to do so until after dinner at five o'clock.

 The British vessels came up beside Herminone and fired a few rounds.
 The Spanish replied with a broadside, and then both Active and Favourite let loose their broadsides.
 Soon Hermione only had her mizzen mast still standing.
 As his casualties rose, and having lost the ability to manoeuvre, the Spanish captain struck.